 7z Format

-7z is a new archive format, providing a very high compression ratio.
+7z is the new archive format, providing high compression ratio.

 The main features of 7z format: